-Bernie Sanders’ ‘Medicare For All’ Plan Winning Over Top Democrats
+'Medicare For All' Closer To Reality As Bernie Sanders' Plan Wins Over Top Democrats

 Top Democrats jumping on board the Bernie Sanders’ “Medicare for All” train include Sen. Elizabeth Warren (D-Mass.), Sen. Cory Booker (D-N.J.), and Sen. Kamala Harris (D-Calif.), and now — according to the NY Daily News — Sen. Kirsten Gillibrand (D-N.Y.).

 So what’s going on here?
 For starters, the idea of the kind of government-run healthcare system Bernie Sanders proposes is gaining in popularity.
 In June, a Pew Research Poll had 60 percent of American voters saying the U.S. government should ensure that all of us have health coverage.
-Billionaire investor Warren Buffett and — as reported by The Inquisitr in August — California hedge funder Tom Steyer, former vice president Al Gore, and former president Jimmy Carter have also come out in favor of single-payer.
+Billionaire investor Warren Buffett and — as reported by the Inquisitr in August — California hedge funder Tom Steyer, former vice president Al Gore, and former president Jimmy Carter have also come out in favor of single-payer.

-Aaron Blake from The Washington Post mentions these top Democrats are on his short list for a 2020 presidential run.
+Aaron Blake from the Washington Post mentions these top Democrats are on his short list for a 2020 presidential run.
 “What do those four senators have in common?” he asks rhetorically.
 “Well, they just happen to constitute four of the eight most likely 2020 Democratic presidential nominees, according to the handy list I put out Friday.”
 Blake ventures, “That four of the first five to come out in support of Sanders’s bill all came from a relatively small universe of top presidential hopefuls suggests that this will be a litmus test issue in 2020.”
 He then adds, “And any hopeful that doesn’t support it is going to stand out like a sore thumb.”

 Bernie Sanders, on the other hand, has been pro-“Medicare for All” since at least the 1990s.
 Here he is on C-Span sounding much as he does today.